-Data requested on logically formatted media such as CD ROM, as defined by current Ordnance Survey product specifications, will be written directly to the output device.
+Data requested on logically formatted media such as CD-ROM, as defined by current Ordnance Survey product specifications, will be written directly to the output device.
 The data files will be written to the medium sequentially.

-See also chapter 3 in the technical specification.
+See also chapter 3.